RobloxAPI/build-archive/README.md

 by Roblox.
 Each build contains the following files:

 - `API-Dump.json`: API dump in JSON format.
+- `Full-API-Dump.json`: Like API-Dump, but describes the full API.
 - `ReflectionMetadata.xml`: Reflection metadata file.

 *Some files, such as ReflectionMetadata.xml, are missing from many builds.